con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Their bodies bowing reverentially—(5)

-Paid homage to the fully awakened one,
+Paid homage to the true awakened one,
 Protector, Blessed One, *tathāgata*.
 And joining his two palms respectfully,
 He said before the lord the following: (6)